Need Help?

 Your pet's veterinarian can perform this important routine surgery, or you can take advantage of one of the reduced-cost spay/neuter programs or clinics listed below.

-Because of COVID-related program changes, many of the spay/neuter resources listed below have either been paused or are experiencing delays resulting in long waitlists for services.
+Because of a shortage of veterinary personnel, some of the spay/neuter resources listed below have either been paused or are experiencing delays resulting in long waitlists for services.
 For updates on the current status of any of the programs below, please check their website or contact them directly.

 The Humane Society of New York – Animal Clinic